What Does LLC Mean After a Company Business Name?

 A woman planning to change her LLC address

-• Stronger branding and marketing potential: The LLC conveys more trust and permanence to customers.
+• Stronger branding and marketing potential: "LLC" signals trust and permanence to customers.

 • Limited liability: Owners' personal assets are protected from business liabilities.

-• Flexibility in taxation: LLCs can choose between pass-through taxation or corporate taxation.
+• Flexibility in taxation: LLCs can choose pass-through taxation or corporate taxation.

 • Simplified compliance: Fewer formalities and reporting requirements compared to corporations.